Science on Stage 2022

 On April 4th and 5th 2022, the latest two-part documentary series from the world-renowned Ken Burns debuts on PBS in the US.
 His award-winning biopics have been broadcast across the world and have focused on an array of influential Americans such as Muhammad Ali, Ernest Hemmingway and Thomas Jefferson.
 His latest subject is none other than ‘the First American’ himself, Benjamin Franklin.
 Across four hours, Burns’ documentary explores the extraordinary life of Dr Franklin and features two of Hollywood’s most recognisable stars, Michael Douglas and Mandy Patinkin, in the starring role.

 Benjamin Franklin House is proud to feature in an exclusive behind-the-scenes video detailing the Founding Father’s time in London and at 36 Craven Street.
-In the clip, our Director, Dr. Márcia Balisciano leads us through the history of the House, from the time Franklin resided here, to the present day and the efforts that have gone in to preserving this fascinating piece of American history.

 If you would like to find out more about the documentary and watch the exclusive piece about Benjamin Franklin House, visit Ken Burns: Benjamin Franklin website here.